RistoBIn/international-website/src/pages/solutions/schools-and-universities.md

     heading: SEALAB brings the Ocean to the Schools
     subheading: ' '
   - content: >-
-      ## \

-      SEALAB gives everyone the opportunity to see underwater
+      ## Give everyone the opportunity to see under water